How to declare an empty string in Python

 Common errors and challenges

-Even with a solid grasp of the basics, you might run into tricky situations involving boolean logic, None values, or the split() method.
+Even with a simple concept like an empty string, you can run into tricky situations involving boolean logic, None values, and string methods.

 Debugging issues with empty string boolean evaluation